House fires are heartbreaking. Flames not only destroy personal possessions, but the lives of people who once filled the home.

 When a person inhales or swallows airborne asbestos fibers, they can become lodged in the body permanently.
 Over many years, these fibers damage cells, cause inflammation and may lead to cancer such as mesothelioma.

-“When it comes to rummaging through damage and debris, they don’t care, they just want to find those pictures,” Bethel said.
+“When it comes to rummaging through damage and debris, they don’t care, they just want to find those pictures,” the asbestos professional said.

 The only way to be 100 percent safe from asbestos exposure is to have an air monitor or inspector come in and test the area for contamination.

-“Because the fibers are so small, the only way you can see if any object contains more than 1 percent is to have it tested in a lab,” Bethel said.
-“It’s better to be safe than sorry.
-You want to be able to tell them there’s another safe way to go about it, but there’s really not.”
+The fibers are so small that the only way you can see if any object contains more than 1 percent is to have it tested in a lab.

 After a house fire, asbestos-containing products such as insulation, floor tile and even old appliances could lead to airborne asbestos fibers.